salabim/salabim/readme.md

 ## Features and documentation

-- Cross-platform support: Salabim runs on Windows, macOS, Linux, iOS/iPadOS (Pythonista), and can even be used with "Python In Excel".
+- Cross-platform support: salabim runs on Windows, macOS, Linux, iOS/iPadOS (Pythonista), and can even be used with "Python In Excel".
 - Comprehensive documentation: Visit [www.salabim.org/manual](www.salabim.org/manual) for detailed documentation.

 ## Contributing and Reporting Issues

-Contributions to Salabim are highly appreciated!
+Contributions to salabim are highly appreciated!
 You can contribute by issuing a pull request or submitting an issue on [GitHub](https://github.com/salabim/salabim).
-Alternatively, you can use the [Salabim Google group](https://groups.google.com/g/salabim) for discussions and reporting issues.
+Alternatively, you can use the [salabim Google user group](https://groups.google.com/g/salabim) for discussions and reporting issues.

 ## License